jhucsf/spring2020/exercise/midterm_review_soln.md

 *Answer:*

-We can exploit the fact that integer multiplication is commutative to utilize the pipeline somewhat more fully.
+We can exploit the fact that integer multiplication is commutative to utilize the available functional units somewhat more fully.
 For example:

 <div class="highlighter-rouge"><pre>
 imulq %rdi, %rsi    /* A */
 imulq %r10, %r11    /* B */
 imulq %rsi, %r12    /* C */
-<strike>imulq %r10, %r12    /* D */</strike>
 imulq %r11, %r12    /* D */
 </pre></div>